JPTS2/SAD2XS/docs/testing.md

 pytest -m "known_issue"      # tests documenting known failures
 ```

-The 4 failures are all in `conversion/elements/test_bend.py` and document the
-bend element-offset reference-orbit convention difference.
-The mapping is
-maintained in `tests/support/known_issues.py` as a single `KNOWN_ISSUES` list of
+`tests/support/known_issues.py` maintains a single `KNOWN_ISSUES` list of
 `(test node prefix, parameter-id fragment, tracker id)` tuples — an empty
 fragment (`""`) matches every parametrisation of that test, i.e. the whole test
 is the known failure, not just specific parameters.
 These tests must not be
 modified to pass artificially — they are the record of what is broken and what
 needs to be fixed.
+The current contents of that list (it is empty as often as
+not) are the live source of truth for what is currently known-failing; this
+document does not track a count.

 `tests/conftest.py` fails collection loudly if a `KNOWN_ISSUES` entry's
 fragment matches nothing currently collected — e.g. a fragment that stopped